Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 Principles:

--Many animals are nocturnal, and primarily come out at night.
+-Many animals only come out at night.

 -Most animals leave clues that they have been active in the forest